reorg/pg_repack/doc/pg_repack.rst

 ^^^^^^^^^^^^

 You cannot do DDL commands **except** VACUUM and ANALYZE during pg_repack.
-In many cases pg_repack will fail and rollback collectly, but there are some cases which may result in data-corruption .
+In many cases pg_repack will fail and rollback correctly, but there are some cases which may result in data corruption.

 TRUNCATE
     TRUNCATE is lost.
 Deleted rows still exist after pg_repack.

 CREATE INDEX
-    It causes index corruptions.
+    It causes index corruption.

 ALTER TABLE ...
 ADD COLUMN
-    It causes lost of data.
+    It causes loss of data.
 Newly added columns are initialized with NULLs.

 ALTER TABLE ...
 ALTER COLUMN TYPE
-    It causes data corruptions.
+    It causes data corruption.

 ALTER TABLE ...
 SET TABLESPACE
-    It causes data corruptions by wrong relfilenode.
+    It causes data corruption by wrong relfilenode.

 Details